 Table of Contents

 What is bid analysis?

-The strategy employed in bid analysis should reflect the client's objectives and project-specific criteria for safety, security, maintenance, and durability.
-The bidding parties should submit clear and organized bids to ensure the proposals are well understood and increase their chances for success.
-The evaluation process is multi-faceted, and the client has to combine different standards to a single evaluation scale.
+When conducting bid analysis, the client should consider their objectives and project-specific criteria such as safety, security, maintenance, and durability.
+The bidding parties should present clear and organized bids to make sure their proposals are comprehensible and improve their chances of success.
+The evaluation process has many components, and the client needs to combine various standards into one evaluation scale.